digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/example_monitoring_setup.rst

 Participant Setup
 ~~~~~~~~~~~~~~~~~
 The participant container has two files mapped into it on container creation.
-The `.conf` file provides details of the domain and database locations.
-An HTTP metrics endpoint is exposed that returns metrics in the `Prometheus Text Based Format <https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format>`_.
-By default, participants do not connect to remote domains, so a bootstrap script is provided to accomplish that.
+The `.conf` file provides details of the sync domain and database locations.
+An HTTP metrics endpoint is exposed that returns metrics in the `Prometheus Text-Based Format <https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format>`_.
+By default, participants do not connect to remote sync domains, so a bootstrap script is provided to accomplish that.

 .. literalinclude:: ./monitoring/etc/participant1-docker-compose.yml
    :language: yaml